Grouflon/3rd_training_lua/README.md

 - Can save/load recorded sequences to/from files
 - Can display hit/hurt/throwboxes
 - Can display input history for both players
+- Special training mode to train parries and red parries

 ## How to use
 * Download emulator from [here](https://www.fightcade.com/) and find the proper roms